-While you’re in the process of finding a new job, your finances will be impacted, usually negatively.
+While you’re in the process of finding a new job it may be that your finances are negatively impacted.
 It’s important to get your financial situation sorted out so you can focus on getting a new job.

 Planning for the future is about taking control of your financial situation and strengthening your financial security for now, and when you return to the workforce.
-You can access our free online courses with our financial education experts at Westpac’s Davidson Institute.
+Find more financial education and information on our Master Your Money pages.